Sov3r3ign/LearningManagementSystem/README.md

 admin.
 Students should also be added by the admin, and students should have a studentID, studentName, studentSurname, and the Dob.
 Students and instructors should be able to sign into the system to access different functionalities.

+<h2>Functionality for students include:</h2>
+• Access tasks created by the instructor.
+<p>• Indicate whether the tasks are completed or not.</p>
+<h2>Functionality for the instructor includes:</h2>
+• Creating tasks for students.
+<h2>Functionality for admins include:</h2>
+• Creating students’ records.
+<p>• Creating module records.</p>
+• Creating instructor records